coreui/coreui/docs/content/components/navbar.md

 **New in v4.2.0:** CSS variables are applied to `.navbar`, defaulting to the "light" appearance, and can be overridden with `.navbar-dark`.
 {{< /callout >}}

-Navbar themes are easier than ever thanks to Bootstrap's combination of Sass and CSS variables.
+Navbar themes are easier than ever thanks to CoreUI for Bootstrap's combination of Sass and CSS variables.
 The default is our "light navbar" for use with light background colors, but you can also apply `.navbar-dark` for dark background colors.
 Then, customize with `.bg-*` utilities.

 <div class="docs-example">
   <nav class="navbar navbar-expand-lg navbar-dark bg-dark">